 If the cardiac sphincter does not work properly or becomes weak owing to your pregnancy, then it can lead to heartburn.
 This would cause the contents of your stomach to reach the esophagus.
 Certain enzymes and hormones secreted during your pregnancy cause this flow.

-Heartburn can be a result of the condition called hiatal hernia.
-A hiatal hernia is caused when a part of your stomach pushes into the hiatus (an opening in the diaphragm) as your baby gets bigger (3).
+Heartburn can be a result of the condition called hiatus hernia.
+A hiatus hernia is caused when a part of your stomach pushes into the hiatus (an opening in the diaphragm) as your baby gets bigger (3).
 This blocks the food pipe, causing heartburn.

 3. Infection due to H. pylori: